 How to Use It

 Keep in mind that patience is a virtue.
-According to Gmyrek, it will take a minimum of eight to 12 weeks in order to start to see improvements in your skin.
+According to Gmyrek, it will take a minimum of eight to 12 weeks to start to see improvements in your skin.

 How often can I use vitamin A?